cleifwork/GAUTOCHARGER/docs/README.md

 #### Home Assistant email fallback
 1. If local Tapo control fails, the script sends the command through the Gmail API using the least-privilege `gmail.send` OAuth scope.
 2. It sends either the configured ON or OFF command subject to the Home Assistant command inbox.
 3. Home Assistant receives the email through IMAP and its matching automation controls the local Tapo plug.
+The app continues local retries but rate-limits email retries to prevent inbox spam.

 ## Future Improvements